 - Match donations for your next campaign?

-- Sign up as a peer-to-peer fundraiser?
+- Sign up for peer-to-peer fundraising?

 - Make an in-kind donation?

 - Share your campaign on their social channels?

 Regardless of what your ask is, it can shape your entire pitch.
 It may even reveal that you need multiple pitches depending on your audience.

 Hollywood actresses don’t just show up on set and nail their lines on the first take.
 They rehearse, rehearse, and then rehearse some more.

 Similarly, you need to know your elevator pitch deeply and intimately.
 Your delivery is critical.
 People need to hear, see, and feel your emotional connection to your work.
 Without that, they may not care about what you say.